slideshow-templates/slideshow-s5-blank/README.markdown

 * That's it.
 Showtime!
 ```

 Showtime!
-Let's use the `-t/--template` switch to generate the
+Let's use the `-t/--template` switch to build the
 sample slide show.
 Example:

-    $ slideshow -t s5blank welcome.text
+    $ slideshow build welcome.text -t s5blank

 Open up the generated `welcome.html` page in your browser.
 Voila.
 That's it.